Atrophic vaginitis: Treatment

-Some treatments have been developed more recently.
-These include selective estrogen receptor modulators, vaginal dehydroepiandrosterone, and laser therapy.
+A modern non-hormonal option for treating GSM is laser therapy, which aims to improve the structure and function of the vaginal wall.
+The use of laser energy stimulates collagen production, supporting the elasticity of the vaginal tissue.
+It also increases blood flow and moisture in the mucosa, making the vaginal wall overall firmer and more resilient.
+Laser therapy for the treatment of vaginal atrophy has been in clinical use for just over a decade and has since been the subject of a growing number of clinical studies.
+In particular, fractional CO₂ lasers are used, with other laser systems such as diode lasers increasingly being applied as well.
+A more recent prospective study (2023) including 26 patients showed that, after treatment with a dual wavelength diode laser, the Vaginal Health Index increased by an average of 3.2 points (from 12.2 to 15.4), symptom scores on a 100-point visual analog scale decreased from 69.2 to 43.5, and approximately 73% of patients reported an improvement in their symptoms.
+These findings suggest that laser therapy can alleviate symptoms such as vaginal dryness, pain, and laxity, and improve quality of life.The procedure is generally performed on an outpatient basis, without anesthesia and without systemic side effects, and may be particularly relevant for women for whom hormonal therapy is not possible (e.g., cancer survivors) or otherwise contraindicated.
+For these patients, laser therapy represents one of the few non-hormonal options to relieve symptoms of vaginal atrophy and GSM and to improve quality of life.

 Other treatments are available without a prescription such as vaginal lubricants and moisturizers.
 Vaginal dilators may be helpful.
 Since GSM may also cause urinary problems related to pelvic floor dysfunction, the person may benefit from pelvic floor strengthening exercises.
 The individual and their partners have reported that estrogen therapy resulted in less painful sex, more satisfaction with sex, and an improvement in their sex life.
 If a person cannot tolerate or use estrogen therapy, topical hyaluronic acid can be used as another option which has been shown to be safe and effective.
 For mild atrophic vaginitis, hyaluronic acid can be used as a treatment first.
 However, if it is moderate to severe atrophic vaginitis, estrogen therapy is recommended to be used first.
 Vitamin E vaginal suppositories were also found to be helpful in relieving symptoms of GSM, but further studies need to be done to evaluate how safe and effective this treatment is for this condition.
 Other studies have discussed using vaginal oxytocin as a treatment, but there has been no significant effect on GSM in either helping alleviate signs and symptoms or improving the condition.